I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 Remember all that last week?

-That the Iraq study group, including uh uh former Supreme Court Justice Sandra Day O'Connor, and I don't know what in her background would lead you to believe she'd have an expertise on war making.
+That the Iraq study group, including former Supreme Court Justice Sandra Day O'Connor, and I don't know what in her background would lead you to believe she'd have an expertise on war making.

-But she's on the group, and it was billed as uh Bush 41 coming to the rescue of beleaguered Bush 43, his son had just mucked everything up, and it was time to get in there and uh and clean it up.
+His son had just mucked everything up, and it was time to get in there and clean it up.

 Wait a minute.

-The Guardian is reporting that Bush's refusal to give ground, his call for a last big push to win the war, is having a quote, decisive impact on the Iraq study group chaired by family loyalist James Baker.
+The Guardian is reporting that Bush's refusal to give ground, his call for a last big push to win the war, is having a, quote, decisive impact on the Iraq study group chaired by family loyalist James Baker.

-And exactly interestingly enough, what McCain is saying.
+And exactly, interestingly enough, what McCain is saying.

-McCain in the Abbasid hearing yesterday in the Armed Forces Committee of the Senate, McCain said that it's time to put more troops in and win the war.
+McCain, in the Abbasid hearing yesterday in the Armed Forces Committee of the Senate, McCain said that it's time to put more troops in and win the war.

 And I don't know whether McCain and Bush are coordinating this thing, but it is interesting that both of them are saying the same thing.

-The um it puts uh and it's interesting because he is positioning, McCain is positioning himself as Mr. Conservative.
+It puts, and it's interesting because he is positioning, McCain is positioning himself as Mr. Conservative.

-He's looking around saying, well, if Rudy Giuliani is my uh primary opponent in the 2008 race for president, which, as I've told my local audience, started the day after this last election.
+He's looking around saying, well, if Rudy Giuliani is my primary opponent in the 2008 race for president, which, as I've told my local audience, started the day after this last election.

-Because we need uh, you know, well, we need uh stricter fiscal uh conservatism and we need uh uh border control and we need uh, you know, et cetera, et cetera.
+I'm now Mr. Conservative because we need, you know, well, we need stricter fiscal conservatism and we need border control and we need, you know, et cetera, et cetera.

-So now he's saying what we need also is uh not only restrained spending and smaller government and lower taxes, family values, but we need more troops in Iraq to win the war.
+So now he's saying what we need also is not only restrained spending and smaller government and lower taxes, family values, but we need more troops in Iraq to win the war.

 You know what?